FREE delivery in the contiguous US!

 Brussels Sprouts

 Brussels sprouts are as hardy as they come.
 They grow well in cooler climates and can even handle a frost or two.
 As the sprouts mature, you want to pull off the yellowing lower leaves.
-Additionally, don’t wait to harvest the whole stalk.
+Also, don’t wait to harvest the whole stalk.
 Pick the sprouts at their peak maturity.

 Beets